The body is built to detox.

-What Therapy caught up with Anne Hockett, who facilitates cleansing programs in Singapore and Bali, and Angela Bruhns, a certified yoga and pilates instructor, to find out their favourites for boosting a cleanse and detox, on physical, emotional, mental, and emotional levels.
+What Therapy caught up with Anne Hockett, who facilitates cleansing programs in Singapore and Bali, and Angela Bruhns, a certified yoga and pilates instructor, to find out what their favourite yoga asanas are for boosting a cleanse and detox, on the physical, emotional, mental, and emotional levels.

 For Anne, her favourite poses for cleansing are the Pigeon and any heart openers and here’s why.

 The Pigeon beautifully and gently opens up the hip area, the area that allows large movements forward on the spiritual plane.
 The aim of working on the lower chakra areas is to encourage the ascension of energy to and through the heart centre.